pschiltz/VisAnVisStat/Deploy_and_Configure.md

       ```
       $Env:sashome_path='C:\Program Files\SASHome'
       ```
       * Define the host name of your server.
-This can be the IP address, short, or fully qualified name.
+This value should be the short name of your server, not fully qualified.
       ```
-      $Env:SAS_Server='localhost'
+      $Env:SAS_Server='<your server SHORT name>'
       ```
       * Define the installer account, the account that you are currently logged in as.
 (This account is created while reserving a cloud-based VM)
       ```